What is a Knowledge Transfer Partnership?

 Am I eligible?

-KTP academic supervisors are normally expected to be full or part-time employees of Plymouth University who are involved in teaching activities.
+KTP academic supervisors are normally expected to be full or part-time employees of University of Plymouth who are involved in teaching activities.
 KTP projects are expected to be academically challenging, therefore nominated KTP academic supervisors must be available and committed to the project’s delivery, including regular visits to the business and attendance of project meetings.

 Speak to a member of the team